-This secluded coast stretches between two hills and lies between the villages of Bugbug and namesake Perasi, both in the Karangasem regency - approximately 4.5km east of Candidasa.
+The secluded coast of Pasir Putih Beach stretches between two hills between the villages of Bugbug and Perasi, both located in the Karangasem regency and approximately 4.5km east of the main hub of Candidasa.

-Pasir Putih necessitates a quite adventurous ride to reach its shoreline.
-From the main area of Candidasa, continue on to the Jalan Raya Candidasa-Bugbug main road until arriving at the neighbourhood of Perasi.
+Getting to Pasir Putih Beach is quite an adventurous ride.
+From the main area of Candidasa, continue onto the Jalan Raya Candidasa-Bugbug main road until you arrive at the neighbourhood of Perasi village.

 The best landmark to look out for is the village’s large Pura Bale Agung temple on the northern side of the street (on the left if you come from Candidasa).
-Here and across the road various signs with pointers bear the various nicknames.
-From here, a kilometre of rocky trails and dirt tracks descend to the shore.
+You'll also come across various signs with pointers bearing the various nicknames.
+From here, a kilometre of rocky trails and dirt tracks lead you down to the shore.

-Upon arrival, a large parking lot welcomes visitors, providing ample space for cars and motorbikes under the shade of coconut trees.
+Upon arrival, a large parking lot welcomes visitors to Pasir Putih Beach, with ample space for cars and motorbikes under the shade of coconut trees.
 The waves and sand are visible from here.
 The name ‘Virgin Beach’ perhaps was what came into the minds of the first foreign visitors who ‘discovered’ the beach and found a pristine stretch of sand with fantastic views of the small rocky islet of Gili Biaha on the horizon.

 The allure of Pasir Putih lies in its serene setting and calmer waves compared to the popular shores to its west.
 A unique combination of boulders in the sand near the cliffs, and white sand streaked with black – despite one of its given names, ‘White Sand Beach’ - add to its appeal.

-Following its growing popularity, several locally-run restaurants and cafes (better referred to as traditional 'warung') can be seen lining the eastern side of the beach near the parking area.
+Following its growing popularity, several locally-run restaurants and cafes (better referred to as traditional 'warung') can be seen lining the eastern side of Pasir Putih Beach near the parking area.

 Among the dozen are Warung Maria, Warung Sederhana, Warung Kokak, Virgin Cafe, Warung Sunrise, Warung Gusti & Leo, Warung Budi Ayu, and Relax Cafe.
 Several others also provide booking services for fishing, snorkelling and sailing tours.